-If Baby is starting to seem uncomfortable in diapers, and lets you know when she needs to be changed, or especially if she lets you know before she needs a change…
+If Baby is starting to seem uncomfortable in diapers, and lets you know when they need to be changed, or especially if they let you know before they need a change…

-If Baby’s bladder capacity or control has grown enough that she is still dry at the end of a nap…
+If Baby’s bladder capacity or control has grown enough that they are still dry at the end of a nap…

-If she can follow basic directions from you or your partner…
+If they can follow basic directions from you or your partner…

-If Baby is starting to be able to do some of the basic pieces of dressing themselves, like pulling her pants up and down…
+If Baby is starting to be able to do some of the basic pieces of dressing themself, like pulling their pants up and down…

-If she likes to make you happy, and is willing to try new things or do things for your praise…
+If they like to make you happy, and is willing to try new things or do things for your praise…

-If she seems interested in what you and other family members do in the bathroom, is interested in ‘big kid underwear,’ or asks to try the potty…
+If they seem interested in what you and other family members do in the bathroom, is interested in ‘big kid underwear,’ or asks to try the potty…

 - “It’s potty time!”
 Healthy Children.
 American Academy of Pediatrics, November 21 2015.
 Web.